 Microsoft Azure Support diagnostic information and memory dump collection

-Understand what will be shared with Microsoft Support when you grant access to collecting a complete memory dump and diagnostic information from the Microsoft Azure portal.
+Understand what will be shared with Microsoft Support when you grant access to share diagnostic information or agree to allow collection of a complete memory dump.

 Diagnostic information collection